Vittorio Pozzo: Playing career

-As a player, Pozzo played professionally in Switzerland for Grasshopper Club Zürich the 1905–06 season, before returning to Italy where he helped found Torino F.C. (then "Foot-Ball Club Torino"), a team with which he played for five seasons until retiring from football in 1911.
+As a player, Pozzo played professionally in Switzerland for Grasshoppers the 1905–06 season, before returning to Italy where he helped found Torino (then "Foot-Ball Club Torino"), a team with which he played for five seasons until retiring from football in 1911.
 He would serve as the technical director of Torino from 1912 to 1922.
 After completing his studies, he joined Pirelli, where he became manager, a position he would leave for the Italian national team.

 Coaching career

 Early career

 Until the 1912 Summer Olympics, the Italy national team was guided by "technical commissions", when Pozzo was appointed as the first head coach of the national team during the debut of an Italian selection in an official competition.
 Italy was eliminated in the first round after a 3–2 loss to Finland in extra time, on 29 June.
 Pozzo resigned after his third match, being defeated 5–1 by Austria in the consolation tournament, on 3 July.
 He returned to work at Pirelli; only to return to the national team in 1921 as part of a "technical commission", a committee composed of federal managers, referees, players, former players, coaches and journalists.

 Throughout his first term, the national team was guided by this diverse group of people.
 With the brief exception of Augusto Rangone (in 1925–1928) and Carlo Carcano (1928–1929), Pozzo was the only person to play the role of sole commissioner until the sixties.
 Pozzo would also serve with the Alpini as lieutenant during the First World War.

 In 1921, Pozzo was commissioned by the Football Association to study a draft reform of the league to address the tensions between the bigger and the smaller teams, because it was thought that the number of participants in the championship had to be reduced.
 The mediation failed resulting in the split between the FIGC and CCI, before merging again the following year.

 In 1924, for the occasion of the 1924 Summer Olympics, Pozzo was again appointed sole head coach.
 This time Italy were able to reach the quarter-finals, where they were defeated 2–1 by Switzerland.
 After this defeat, Pozzo resigned and returned to devote himself to his work and his wife, who shortly after died due to a disease.
 After the death of his wife, he moved to Milan, where he held his job at Pirelli, alongside his work as a journalist for La Stampa in Turin, which he continued almost until his death.